AnnaLangener/QualitativeCodingApp/README.md

   where required.
 These get empty columns, while all existing codes and notes remain intact.
 Removing or renaming existing variables, replacing their codebooks, or changing other session settings requires a new session.
-  The original start time is retained, and the sidecar records any added variables.
+  The original start time is retained, and the JSON settings file records any added variables.
 - **Edit settings for a new session.** The JSON fills the entire form except the data file, which you select yourself.
 You can change settings, remove variables, and add variables.
 Imported codebook fields show